CZ-NIC/deckard/SCENARIO_GUIDE.rst

 Writing scenarios
 =================

-**Rewiev**

-Scenario is a text file which must have the extension .rpl.
-It consists of two sequential parts - configuration and scenario.
-Configuration, which contains data with global scope, is always placed first.
-Scenario follows Configuration.
-This part consists of sequence of datablocks of two different types - **RANGE** and **STEP**.
-Generally **RANGE** datablock contains data, used Python fake dns server to make answers to binary's under test queries.
-And **STEP** datablock defines action will be taken - send next query to binary under test, send reply to binary under test, set faked system time, check the last answer.
-Each datablock must contain at least one **ENTRY** block and may contain some extra data.
-Each **ENTRY** block contains header data and at least one **SECTION** or **RAW** block. **SECTION** block contains Record Resource Sets like a dns message sections. **RAW** contains single-line data which will be interpreted as raw dns message.
-Lines started with semicolon (;) are ignored and can be used as comments.
+A scenario has three parts - a configuration in the header, description of the environment and sequential steps.
+The environment is described as a set of mock answers valid within a time range using **RANGE** keyword.
+A mocked DNS message is represented by an **ENTRY** block and may contain patterns for matching, DNS header and records in appropriate sections, it looks similar to a dig(1) output which makes generating test cases easier.

+Each **STEP** keyword then describes a single step in the test scenario.
+Lines started with semicolon or hash are treated as comments.

 **Configuration**

 Configuration part is a list of "key : value" pairs, one pair per line.
 Configuration have no explicit start, it's assumed it starts immediately at scenario file begin.
-It must be explicitly ended with **CONFIG_END** statement.
-Next keys can be used

 - **query-minimization** : on

   value "on" means query minimization algorithm will be used; any other value means query minimization algorithm will not be used.

 - **stub-addr** : ipv4-addr

   address, which will be listened by Python fake dns server immediately after startup.